 Kwik allows you to create interactive storybooks directly from Photoshop.
 With this plugin, you can add animations, interactivity, even entire physics simulations.
 Obviously the resulting ebooks are fixed-layout.
 They can be published only as native mobile apps (iOS and Android).

 Tigercreate uses layers and time-frames for animations, and hence provide flexibility with whatever you want to achieve.
 Again, this software is targeted towards interactive children’s storybook.
 They can be exported as mobile apps (Android and iOS).

 Italy-based Pubcoder provides a software for Windows and Mac, and allows various interactive components in the ebook.
 Ebooks are fixed-layout and can be exported as native mobile apps (iOS and Android), as EPUB files, or kindle format.

 It’s not a must, but deciding early on whether your ebook will be available for free or through purchasing will give you different ideas for promoting and marketing your ebook.

-If you think this will affect the ebook in terms of quality, you’re wrong – you should always aim for higher quality nonetheless.
+If you think this will affect the ebook in terms of quality, you’re wrong – you should always aim for higher quality, nonetheless.
 Free ebooks get the highest downloads on any ebook store.
 As for sales, a credible study done by Smashwords showed that ebook prices falling within the range of $.299 to $3.99 get the highest sales.
 Sounds like peanuts?
 Never compare prices of ebooks with printed books.
 There is no overhead when it comes to publishing ebooks – they can be reproduced infinitely.
-If the purpose of your ebook is to promote an idea, it may be better to offer it for free, otherwise choose a reasonable price.
-A popular marketing strategy when it comes to selling ebooks is to publish a free excerpt of one of your chapters.
+If the purpose of your ebook is to promote an idea, it may be better to offer it for free, otherwise, choose a reasonable price.
+A popular marketing strategy, when it comes to selling ebooks, is to publish a free excerpt of one of your chapters.
 This is something to have in mind in the early stages.

-Copyrights & DRM
+Copyrights and DRM